 If you’re a contractor, you can file a claim with your surety for immediate payment and then put a lien on the property.
 Chapter 713 of Florida Statutes outlines the various requirements of filing a construction lien against a property owner.
 These requirements can be very confusing, and if done improperly, can backfire and result in a defamation lawsuit or counter-lien.

 One other point to keep in mind is whether any statute of limitations applies to your case.
 Chapter 558 of Florida Statutes outlines steps owners must take when filing a claim for defective work.

 Contact The Commercial Litigation Attorneys At Warner, Sechrest & Butts, P.A.

 Attorney Robert Butts and support staff at Warner, Sechrest & Butts, P.A., in Gainesville possess extensive experience representing owners, contractors, subcontractors, sureties and any party to a construction dispute.

 Mr. Butts is unique among construction and commercial litigation lawyers in that he is both certified for construction law by the Florida Bar as well as a licensed contractor.
 Coupled with his extensive business law expertise, Robert Butts brings a unique skill set to find the best way to resolve a construction dispute, be it through mediation, arbitration or litigation.

 Whether it’s fulfilling the requirements for filing a lien against an owner, or beginning the process of pursuing damages against a contractor, Robert Butts and associates work tirelessly to understand your situation and proceed accordingly.

 Do not delay — some types of cases have a statute of limitations, so it’s vitally important you consult with an attorney as soon as possible.
-Contact commercial litigation attorney Robert Butts and associates at Warner, Sechrest & Butts, P.A. in Gainesville to discuss your case today.
+Contact The Gainesville commercial litigation attorney Robert Butts and his associates at Warner, Sechrest & Butts, P.A. to discuss your case today.